ASAE ForesightWorks Drivers of Change: Economic Conditions

 Global Power Shifts

-Existing global power structures are breaking down as new centers arise and power diffuses.
-Power is shifting among nation-states and flowing to several kinds of transnational and sub-national organizations and groups.
+Existing global power structures are under strain.
+Conflict is rising as power shifts among nation-states and flows to transnational and sub-national organizations and groups, driven by the rise of non-Western powers and technological trends.
 This will change the operating environment for associations, especially those with cross-border reach.

 Healthcare Disruption